Kejriwal to meet Mamata, discuss ordinance on administrative services | Law-Order

 Kejriwal will be accompanied by Punjab Chief Minister Bhagwant Mann.

-The Aam Aadmi Party (AAP) supremo is trying to drum up opposition support over the Delhi government's fight against the Centre over an ordinance on the control of administrative services in the national capital.
+The Aam Aadmi Party (AAP) supremo is trying to garner opposition support over the Delhi government's fight against the Centre over an ordinance on the control of administrative services in the national capital, a party source said.

 Kejriwal and Mann are scheduled to land at Netaji Subhas Chandra Bose International Airport in the afternoon.